awsdocs/amazon-fsx-windows-user-guide/doc_source/using-file-shares.md

 + *mount\_point* – The directory on the EC2 instance that you are mounting the file system to\.
 + `-t cifs vers=SMB_version` – Specifies the type of file system as CIFS and the SMB protocol version\.
 Amazon FSx for Windows File Server supports SMB versions 2\.0 through 3\.1\.1\.
 + `sec=krb5` – Specifies to use Kerberos version 5 for authentication\.
++ `cache=cache_mode` – Sets the cache mode\.
+This option for CIFS cache can impact performance, and you should test which settings work best \(and review Linux documentation\) for your kernel and workload\.
+Options `strict` and `none` are recommended, because `loose` can cause data inconsistency due to the looser protocol semantics\.
 + `cruid=ad_user` – Sets the uid of the owner of the credentials cache to the AD directory administrator\.
 + `/mnt/fsx` – Specifies the mount point for the Amazon FSx file share on your EC2 instance\.
 + `rsize=CIFSMaxBufSize,wsize=CIFSMaxBufSize` – Specifies the read and write buffer size as the maximum allowed by the CIFS protocol\.
 Replace `CIFSMaxBufSize` with the largest value allowed by your kernel\.
 Determine the `CIFSMaxBufSize` by running the following command\.